Scott Stapp: Personal life

 Stapp was born Anthony Scott Flippen on August 8, 1973, in Orlando, Florida.
 He was raised by his mother, Lynda, and his stepfather, Steven Stapp, a dentist, whose surname he took.
 Bands that influenced him to pursue a music career included Def Leppard and U2.
-His first show that he ever performed in was when he was nine years old and he performed "Yesterday" by The Beatles at Bear Lake Elementary School in the auditorium.
+He was also influenced by Elvis Presley due to his mother being a big fan and got into the school choir by singing Elvis songs.
+His first show that he ever performed in was when he was nine years old and he performed "Yesterday" by the Beatles at Bear Lake Elementary School in the auditorium.
 He graduated from Lake Highland Preparatory School.

 Stapp is a Christian.
 "I would feel a connection with God when I wrote the words and then when I would sing the songs, learning the songs, I would feel the Holy Spirit," confirmed Stapp in a 2013 interview.
 He wrote a memoir, Sinner's Creed, which was released by Tyndale House on October 2, 2012.
-He has Native American ancestry.
-He has a baritone voice.
+In a podcast interview with Theo Von, he claimed that his parents would physically abuse him "in the name of God", and that he would live his life "on a timer", having to finish certain activities by a certain time to avoid further punishment.

+Stapp stated in his memoir that his maternal grandfather was of Cherokee ancestry.

 Family

 In 1997, Stapp married Hillaree Burns.
 They were married for sixteen months and divorced in 1998.
 Stapp has a son, Jagger, with Burns.
 After the couple's divorce, Stapp retained full custody of Jagger.

-On February 11, 2006, Stapp married Miss New York USA 2004 winner and model Jaclyn Nesheiwat.
+On February 11, 2006, Stapp married 2004 Miss New York USA winner and model Jaclyn Nesheiwat.
 Together they have a daughter and a son.
 In November 2014, Jaclyn filed for divorce.
 The couple eventually sought help and continued together.
 The couple had their third child, a son, in November 2017.
+In May 2023, Stapp reportedly filed for a divorce over 11 months after a divorce, which was originally filed by Jaclyn, was withdrawn.
+According to a source, he and Jaclyn knew the marriage was falling apart but continued to try and make it work.
+The divorce is yet to be finalized.